-These are among the findings in a new Faith Communities Today 2010 report titled “FACTs on Worship.”
-This latest analysis is meant to help congregations understand how worship practices can affect their vitality and inspire their members.
+These are among the findings in a Faith Communities Today report titled “FACTs on Worship,” based on data from the FACT 2010 survey.
+This analysis is meant to help congregations understand how worship practices can affect their vitality and inspire their members.

-The author is Marjorie H. Royle, former Director of Research for the United Church of Christ.
-She is secretary of the Religious Research Association and has written extensively about worship, congregational vitality and clergy leadership.
+Author Marjorie H. Royle is former Director of Research for the United Church of Christ and former secretary of the Religious Research Association.
+She has written extensively about worship, congregational vitality and clergy leadership.